 Can I have my out-of-state protection order changed, extended, or canceled in Michigan?

-No. Only the state that issued your protection order can change, extend, or cancel the order.
-You cannot have this done by a court in Michigan.
+Generally, only the state that issued your protection order can change, extend, or cancel the order.

 If your order does expire while you are living in Michigan, you may be able to get a new one issued in Michigan but this may be difficult to do if no new incidents of abuse have occurred in Michigan.
 To find out more information on how to get a personal protection order (PPO) in Michigan, visit our MI Restraining Orders page.